codethecodeman/CannoliKit/docs/docs/getting-started/dependency-injection.md

 ## Introduction
 CannoliKit is designed to use DI, which means your project must also be based around DI.

-## TL;DR
-If you are _NOT_ familiar with DI, continue on to the example below for a step-by-step guide.

-If you are already familiar, here are the things you should know:
-- You must add `DiscordSocketClient` as a singleton service.
-- You must add a `DbContext` service, using your custom type that implements `ICannoliDbContext`.
-Its lifetime is expected to be `Scoped`.
-- You must add Cannoli services using the `IServiceCollection.AddCannoliServices<TContext>()` extension method, where TContext is your custom `DbContext` type.
-- You must add an `ILogger` service.
-- Prior to connecting your bot, you must get the `ICannoliClient` service and call the `SetupAsync()` method.

 ## Example
 Let's create a `Program.cs` that will set up our DI service container and initialize our services.
 You can find a full example in the [Demo project](https://github.com/codethecodeman/CannoliKit/tree/main/Demo).